Project Management Reporting : A Short Guide

 An efficient project management reporting system provides regular and formal information for the project.
-Team members, stakeholders and also clients can be furnished with enough information about the project’s current status.
+Team members, stakeholders, and also clients can be furnished with enough information about the project’s current status.

 1. Status Reports

-Project status reports can be indicative to the following statuses pertaining to the project:
+Project status reports can be indicative of the following statuses pertaining to the project:

 - Schedule Variance (SV)

 - Procurement Status

 2. Resource Reports

 A resource is a necessary asset that is used to perform a certain task or a project.
 A resource can be a worker, a group, a vehicle, finances, and time.
 Most projects require several types of resources in order to be performed.

 As a project management report, the resource report show you the breakdown of which worker is assigned to which activity on which day.
 With the help of resource reports, you can easily compare the planned and the actual performance of each resource.